How to Get a Japanese Phone Number | Online Contracts and More!

 Before going in, expect the whole process to take about 2 or 3 hours.
 Often, there will be no staff members who speak English.
 You can check if they have English-speaking staff members at specific stores ahead of time for docomo and SoftBank below.

 If your contract is denied, don’t panic!
 Large companies like SoftBank, docomo, and au, have specific criteria for applicants.
 They don’t release the criteria or say why some people are denied and others are approved.
-If you are denied, you’ll have to try again with a different company or at a different location.
+If you are denied, you’ll have to try again with a different company or location.

 ↑ Go back to the table of contents